 - Oats: I use old-fashioned rolled oats (traditional oats) because they have more texture and hold their shape more, adding great texture to these homemade muffins.
 But you can use instant or quick-cooking oats, which will most likely produce a more even-textured muffin.
 But both work, it's not like you won't get good results by using the instant kind.

 - Vegetable oil: use whatever type you like.
-I use sunflower oil (which I always have) or coconut oil if I want a healthy muffin recipe.
+I use sunflower oil (which I always have) or coconut oil if I want a healthier muffin recipe.
 Canola oil also works well.
 Even a light olive oil can be used if you're a little more daring with your flavors and are used to using it for baked goods.

 - Sugar: both granulated white and brown sugar work well.
 The latter will give these oatmeal muffins a more golden hue, add a slight caramel undertone, and the result tends to be a more moist muffin than regular sugar.